Add specifics and achievements to your resume

 To demonstrate the difference between basic statements and value-enhanced statements (often with quantifiable details), compare the following:

-The valued-enhanced statements above leave fewer questions unanswered and provide greater impact.
+The valued-enhanced statements above leave fewer questions unanswered and provide more significant impact.
 These same statements can be further enhanced by adding a bit of unique context (the how and why).
 Just aim to keep resume statements as succinct as possible.

 Lastly, ensure resume content (and results) focus exclusively on details and skills related to the targeted job posting.
 For example, if you are targeting a sales job but have loads of experience and achievements as a mechanic, donโ€™t fill the resume with trade-specific content.